mahirr476/pg_admin/docs/design/system-design-template.md

 **Caching**:

 To ensure optimal performance and scalability of the Global Admin Panel , a robust caching strategy is essential.
 Caching reduces the load on the database, minimizes API response times, and improves the overall user experience.
 Below is a detailed caching strategy that aligns with the system's architecture and requirements.

-   - Redis for frequently accessed data (e.g., user sessions)
-   - Cache API responses for repeated queries
+   - API Response Caching
-   - Database indexes for query optimization
+   - Database Query Caching